 Project svelte optimizes the background running Apps which also have a positive effect on battery.

-These are the Oh so Sweet changes in the Android N 7.0.
-But the final release may have some more features which is going to improve our experience even more.
+These are the sweet changes in the new Android N 7.0.
+But the final release may have some more features which are going to improve our experience even more.

-Google is providing the developer preview intially for these devices, and if you have one of these than can try it by downloading the update.
+Google is providing the developer preview initially for these devices, and if you have one of these then can try it by downloading the update.

 - Nexus 6